A beginner's guide to starting RC Drifting (Ver. 2026)

 A lot of sensored brushless motors have adjustable timing on the back of the motor so just like your ESC, you can use it to adjust the overall power of the motor even if you can't adjust it on the ESC.
 However just like a real car, more power equals more RPMS, more heat and more wear and tear on the motor and ESC so tune responsibly.

-On top of turn count there are also torque and RPM specialized motors such as the Yokomo DX1 Type-R for RPMS, Type-T for torque and the optional Acuvance and Hobby Wing torque and RPM rotors for their motors so you can adjust the motor feeling to your personal preference.
-For RC drifting, the usual preference is Sensored Brushless motors for that low throttle smoothness with 10.5 turns to 13.5 turns although some people use motors outside of these turn ratings.
-It all comes down to personal preference.
+On top of turn count there can also be torque and RPM specialized motors such as the Yokomo DX1 Type-R for RPMS and the optional Acuvance and Hobby Wing torque and RPM rotors for their motors so you can adjust the motor feeling to your personal preference.
+For RC drifting, the usual preference is Sensored Brushless motors for that low throttle smoothness with a turn count between 10.5T and 13.5T, although some people use motors outside of these turn ratings.
+It all comes down to personal prerence.

 Servo

-Most drift specific servos are also programmable which means just like the ESC, there are settings such as speed and torque on the servo that you can adjust with program cards, PC programs or again, directly through your remote with the Futaba and Sanwa servos, that will change how it performs and reacts.
-All those settings can be overwhelming to adjust for beginners so it's usually best to keep the settings stock until you get a hold of what everything does and how it changes the feeling of the car before you start changing anything.
+Most drift specific servos are also programmable which means just like the ESC, there are settings such as speed and torque on the servo that you can adjust with program cards, PC programs or again, directly through your remote with the Futaba and Sanwa servos that will change how it performs and reacts.
+All those settings can be overwhelming to adjust for beginners so it's usually best to keep the settings stock until you get a grasp of what everything does and how it changes the feeling of the car before you start changing anything.
 Your servo will plug into a gyro which I will explain next.

 Gyro

 The gyro aids in countersteering the car during a drift and is what makes RWD RC drifting possible.
 Even if you aren't new to RC cars you may be new to gyros.
-Without a gyro on a RWD drift car it would be almost humanly impossible to countersteer correctly to keep a smooth drift going so gyros are required for our RWD drift cars to keep the car going on the right path.
+Without a gyro on a RWD drift car, it would be almost humanly impossible to countersteer correctly to keep a smooth drift going so gyros are required for our RWD drift cars to keep the car going on the right path.
 If you swing the back of the car out with your hand, you’ll see the front wheels automatically steer the opposite way.
 This is how the gyro works by detecting the movement of the car and automatically steering the wheels in order to keep the drift going while still allowing for some driver input so don’t think the gyro is just doing all the driving for you.

 Each gyro has an adjustable amount of sensitivity called Gain.
-The higher the gain, the smoother your drift becomes but the less responsive your steering inputs become and the car can start to feel heavy and slow to react at super high gain levels.
+The higher the gain, the smoother your drifts become but the less responsive your steering inputs become and the car can start to feel heavy and slow to react at higher gain levels.
 Higher gain can also cause some wobbling and shaking in the front wheels as you drive with some servo/gyro combos known as Hunting.
 The lower your gain is, the faster you can steer and the more responsive your car will feel but set it too low and you won't be able to control your car and it will spin out a lot.
-Finding the perfect gain is something that you will figure out yourself after playing with it in order to find a gain percentage you like best.
+Finding the perfect gain is something that you will figure out yourself after playing with it in order to find a gain amount you like best.
 Most gyros will have a physical on-board dial to adjust gain as well as a plug that goes to your receiver that allows you to control the gain directly through your remote if your remote is capable.
 Some gyros even have different modes and settings that can be adjusted to further refine the gyro feel to your own personal liking.

 Your best gyros will also have endpoint settings.
 By setting your endpoints on your gyro, your gyro will know the physical limits of your steering system and won’t try to steer over the points that you set.
-Without endpoints, your gyro is capable of steering past what your servo and remote endpoints are set to while you drift and can damage your servo or chassis so finding a gyro with settable endpoints is an important factor when choosing a gyro.
+Without endpoint settings, your gyro is capable of steering past what your servo and remote endpoints are set to while you drift and can damage your servo or chassis so finding a gyro with settable endpoints is an important factor when choosing a gyro.

 Transmitter

 The remote or “transmitter” is your connection to your car.
 You want your car to do what you want, when you want it to and your transmitter is the first link you have to your car.
 A low end remote with slow response and a tacky feeling can make you feel separated from your car and ruin the driving experience for you.
 Not only do you want a remote with good response but you want something that’s gonna be comfortable in your hands because you’ll probably be holding this remote for hours on end.
 The higher end remotes usually have multiple grip sizes to fit all size hands and adjustable steering wheels and triggers that put everything right where you want it to be so you can drive your car for hours on end without getting fatigued.
 The top tier remotes even have reversible wheel positions for all you lefties.
-Also like I previously mentioned, a transmitter that is capable of assigning your channel 3 to a switch or dial will be able to control your gyro gain remotely which will be a vital part in getting your car dialed into how you want it to drive.
+Also like I previously mentioned, a transmitter that is capable of assigning your channel 3 control to a switch or dial will be able to control your gyro gain remotely which will be a vital part in getting your car dialed into how you want it to drive.

 Batteries and Chargers